 The 2018 data only shows a “snapshot” of the status of women in aviation but does not if there has been an improvement in representation.
 To observe a trend, we must look at the data from previous years.
 The tables below show the five-year trends in the number of women in each profession and their percentage of the total.

 |CATEGORY||No. of women|

 |Flight Instructor Certificates||6.66||6.76||7.01||7.31||7.70|

 There are quite a lot of numbers to leaf through, so let’s focus on just a few points:

-All in all, the improvements in female representation have not been remarkable.
+All in all, female representation is growing.
 The percentage of for-hire female pilots is lower than the percentage of female boat captains and operators (8.2%), female police officers (15%), and female doctors and surgeons (31.8%).
 The common thread running across these professions is that they were all (and still are) traditionally dominated by males.
-However, compared to these industries, the growth of female representation in aviation has been very disappointing.
+However, compared to these industries, female representation in aviation still has a long way to go.

 The lack of female representation even extends to airline management.
 A report by CAPA back in 2010 found that there were only 15 women CEOs or Managing Directors in airlines worldwide.
 A follow-up report in 2015 revealed that these figures even got worse as the female leaders moved on and were replaced by male counterparts.

 On average, female pilots are younger than their male counterparts.
 This is a promising sign as women are increasingly choosing to become pilots: